tantalum/tantalum.github.io/_drafts/bigdata-tar-pits.md

 ## Data Partitioning

 By definition Big Data sets are too large to process as one single sum.
 In all but the most extreme cases you will want to process only a subset of the data and partitioning is how the data is sliced up into subsets.
-Partitioning in the big data world usually comes in two flavors: Partitioning the data for processing and partitioning the data for storage and retrieval, i.e. querying and analysis.
+Partitioning in the distributed processing world usually comes in two flavors: Partitioning the data for processing and partitioning the data for storage and retrieval, i.e. querying and analysis.

 ### Partitioning Data For Processing